clau555/goodoo/README.md

 ### Requirements

-This program requires python 3.10 or above.
+This program has been tested on python 3.11.
 You can use pip to install the required libraries.

 ```bash